OpenMDAO/mphys/docs/basics/model_hierarchy.rst

 1. ``Multipoint`` is derived from the standard OpenMDAO ``Group``
 2. ``MultipointParallel`` is derived for the OpenMDAO ``ParallelGroup``.

-For both versions have a function,  :func:`~mphys.Multipoint.mphys_add_scenario`, is used to populate the lower levels of the model hierarchy.
+For both versions, a function :func:`~mphys.Multipoint.mphys_add_scenario` is used to populate the lower levels of the model hierarchy.

 .. figure:: multipoint_example.png